Is There Anyone Who Is NOT A Good Dental Implant Candidate?

 The person has diabetes that is not controlled by medication or injections

 If the person is on a treatment regimen for diabetes or pre-diabetes, and is working with a medical professional to keep their blood sugar in check and under control, then this is likely not an issue, and dental implants would be fine.
 If the diabetes is not treated, however, then there is cause to consider advising against dental implant surgery.
-Unchecked diabetes causes unpredictable swings in glucose levels that can have deleterious effects on your health in many ways.
-Some of these effects could impact implant surgery.
+Unchecked diabetes causes unpredictable swings in glucose levels that can have harmful effects on your health in many ways.
+Some of these effects could impact dental implant surgery.

 The person has had radiotherapy on the jaw or surrounding area

 In talking about radiotherapy, we are referring to the types of therapies often used for cancers of the mouth or jaw.
 The radiation and high-energy rays used to combat cancer cells can make the jaw more susceptible to fracture.
 Any time the jaw is compromised in that way, we take caution in what we can recommend in the world of oral surgery.
 Each case is unique, certainly, but if you have had radiation therapy within a few years on that part of your body, chances are high that we would recommend against implants.
+Radiation therapy is a double-edged sword, as it kills cancerous cells (good) but also damages healthy cells (bad).
+After radiation therapy, your body may not have the resources for your jaw to take a dental implant.
+And if your jaw can’t fuse around the root of the dental implant, it can cause a series of complications that can lead to even further damage.

 The person has periodontal (gum) disease